alibaba/Sentinel/sentinel-adapter/sentinel-apache-dubbo-adapter/README.md

 If `limitApp` of flow rules is not configured (`default`), flow control will take effects on all callers.
 If `limitApp` of a flow rule is configured with a caller, then the corresponding flow rule will only take effect on the specific caller.

-> Note: Dubbo consumer does not provide its Dubbo application name when doing RPC,
+> Note: Earlier Dubbo 2.7.x consumer does not provide its Dubbo application name when doing RPC,
 > so developers should manually put the application name into *attachment* at consumer side,
 > then extract it at provider side.
 Sentinel Dubbo Adapter has implemented a filter (`DubboAppContextFilter`)
 > where consumer can carry application name information to provider automatically.